 John Rutherford was born in Manchester, around 1796.
 He had spent his early years working as a piecer in a cotton mill.
 Those employed as piecers were very young, often just six or seven.
 They were required to walk along the spinning machines joining broken threads.
 The friction of the yarn bloodied their fingers and it was estimated that the children would trudge over twenty miles per day.
 Small wonder that John ran away to sea around the age of ten.
 After serving as a sailor on whaling ships for many years, he eventually returned to England.
 He became a hawker, and a ‘curiosity’ in a travelling fair.

 While he was in Liverpool (circa 1828) he sent a letter to Mr William Roscoe (1753 – 1831) , a well known historian and writer.
-Rutherford had written a tale about a period he had spent in New Zealand.
+Rutherford had written an astonishing tale about a period he had spent in New Zealand.
 He hoped Mr Roscoe might buy the manuscript;

 I take this oportunity of wrighting to you being advised by a Ladey of Liverpool to do so in order to tell you i am a British sailor that as lateley arived in England after aving maid moy escaape from the Cost of New Zealand ware I was ten years a prisner and is most beautifull tatued over the face and bodey, and as wrote a manuscript of everythink Consirning the interior of New Zeland, the wars, Mariges, Berings, and the Discriptions of every Animals of Birds Beasts and Reptiles and menney others of the South Sceas, the Manuscript is valuable and wold make a Book of 200 pages if wrote by a good Editor being such information as Never yet being in print not aving the menes of printing it moy self i wish to Dispose of it and being advised to wright to you concerning it i shold wish for you to sent me a note wether i must attend at your house or wether you will whait on me at Mr Calvert’s Exhibition in the Market Liverpool where they are exibiting me as a curiosity your obedient Sirvent